circle-ccooper/workflow-escrow/README.md

    4. Save the webhook configuration

    Note: The webhook is essential for processing transaction status updates.
 Ensure it's properly configured before testing transactions.

-8. This template comes with the default shadcn/ui style initialized.
-If you instead want other ui.shadcn styles, delete `components.json` and [re-install shadcn/ui](https://ui.shadcn.com/docs/installation/next)

 > Check out [the docs for Local Development](https://supabase.com/docs/guides/getting-started/local-development) to also run Supabase locally.